Kho Ping Hoo

+Biography

 Early life

 Kho was born in Sragen, Dutch East Indies, in 1926 to a peranakan Chinese family.
 (Note: Kho's date of birth is not recorded.
 Later in life, based on the memory that he was born sometime in August, he chose 17 August 1926 as his official date of birth (Pattisina 2021).)
-He was one of twelve children born to Kho Kiem Po, a sugar broker, and Sri Welas Asih.
+He was the second of twelve children born to Kho Kiem Po, a sugar broker, and Sri Welas Asih.
 (Note: Sidharta (2012) gives fifteen.)
 Several of his ancestors, including his maternal great-grandmother and paternal grandmother, were of Javanese heritage.
-From a young age, he thus learned the Javanese language and script, and was exposed to Javanese mysticism.
-His father, meanwhile, practised the martial arts in his spare time.
+From a young age, Kho learned the Javanese language and script, and was exposed to Javanese mysticism.
+Kho's mother was a practiced storyteller who instilled in him a love for stories, and from others he heard Javanese poetry.
+Meanwhile, Kho's father practised and taught Shaolin kung fu.
+As such, Kho became familiar with it despite never becoming a martial artist himself.

-Kho attended a Dutch-run school for his first years of education.
-However, his family was not wealthy, and thus could not afford further schooling.
-At the age of fourteen, Kho became an itinerant worker.
-He travelled to several cities, including Kudus and Surabaya, and was in the latter city selling medicines when the Empire of Japan invaded the Dutch East Indies in 1941.
-During the Indonesian National Revolution, Kho was again in Kudus and Sragen, where he sold cigarettes.
+Kho attended a Dutch-run school for his primary education, where he began to read extensively.
+Afterwards, he was accepted at a junior secondary school run by missionaries.
+However, after a few months, his family was unable to afford further schooling. and Kho became an itinerant worker at the age of fourteen.
+He travelled to several cities, including Kudus and Surabaya, looking for work, with which he helped support his brothers and sisters.
+He was in Surabaya selling medicines when the Empire of Japan invaded the Dutch East Indies in 1941.
+During the ensuing occupation, he remained in the city, where he received some military training through the Japanese Kaibotai civil defence programme.